Free Apron Pattern (3 sizes toddler/ tween/ adult)

 - It’s not in this free apron pattern, but I think a cute option would be to curve the bottom edges and add a coordinating ruffle all the way around the bottom and sides of the apron.
 If I ever make another one, I might have to try it.

-- A kangaroo pocket instead of the rectangle pocket.
+- A kangaroo pocket instead of a rectangle pocket.

 - Cut off the top half and make a half apron.